b1tw0rker/virtualXS/README.md

 vxs
 ```

-(placed in: /usr/local/bin/vxs) on the shell, the script start's to optimize your machine for virtual hosting purpose.
+(which is placed in: /usr/local/bin/vxs) on the shell, the script start's to optimize your machine for virtual hosting purpose.

 That's it folks!